 Dr. Frederick Aardema, PhD, Clin.
 Psy.

-Over the past 20 years, research has shown that I-CBT holds promise in overcoming some limitations of standard treatments.
-Aardema’s goal is to provide all OCD patients with viable and effective treatment options, including those who do not benefit from standard cognitive-behavioral interventions.
-He has initiated many efforts to make this treatment more accessible to the public, including creating a website to provide information and resources for the general public and mental health professionals.
-Recently, he started an online group for over 3,000 mental health professionals interested in I-CBT.
-Through these efforts, Aardema hopes to make I-CBT widely available to everyone needing treatment for OCD.
+Dr. Aardema has also initiated numerous efforts to make I-CBT more accessible to the public.
+He created a website to provide information and resources for both the general public and mental health professionals.
+Recently, he founded an online group with over 4,000 mental health professionals dedicated to learning and applying I-CBT.
+Through these initiatives, Dr. Aardema is working tirelessly to ensure that I-CBT becomes widely available to anyone in need of treatment for OCD.

 Dr. Kieron O'Connor, PhD, Clin.
 Psy.